Eamoned/EamonC_Portfolio/content/post/project-7.md

 description: "Popular visualisation libraries"
 featured_image: "/images/chart1.JPG"
 tags: []
-title: "Python Libraries for Visualsation"
+title: "Python Libraries for Visualisation"
 ---

 * There are many python visualisation libraries available to plot scatter plots, bar charts, heatmaps and histograms.
 Some can be a little more sophisticated and interactive than others but it really comes down to what's appropriate for the project and your visualisation requirements, i.e. a static chart may be suffice or maybe something more interactive is required.